explaingit

 USE CASE 1

-View source code in your terminal with colors and line numbers instead of plain text.
+Browse source code and config files in the terminal with color-coded syntax highlighting instead of plain text.

 USE CASE 2